-Under the Mitigation Fee Act certain requirements must be met to administer the fund, such as creation of a separate accounting system.
+Under the Mitigation Fee Act, certain requirements must be met to administer the fund, such as creation of a separate accounting system.
 The plan and its accomplishments must be evaluated at least every five years.
 A requirement that the fee must be returned if the plan cannot be accomplished is also contained in the enabling legislation.
 Of particular importance to the Mid-Coast area is the requirement that a funding mechanism will need to be created to pay for the cost of facilities to meet the needs of the existing population.
 Part of the needs identified during the assessment process relates to recreation programming that would be contained in the new facilities.
 While it is reasonable to expect that a fee would be imposed for most if not all activities, it would be unrealistic to think that a fee will bring in more than two-thirds to three-fourths of the cost of providing programs based on experience in other jurisdictions.
 If the fees are to be kept affordable, some funding will need to be identified to pay for the gap in costs.
 In addition, the question of what entity will operate the system and how the maintenance and operations costs will be funded are also issues that will need to be addressed.

-Staff recommends that the Board of Supervisors do the following:
+The draft Development Fee proposal that was presented to the Board of Supervisors in October recommended that the Board do the following:

-- accept the Development Fee Draft Report - adopt a standard of 3 acres of parklands per 1000 residents - adopt a Development Fee of \$1.38 per square foot for residential development in the Mid Coast Area - create a Board Committee and Task Force to study the issues of governance and finance for how the report will be implemented.
-That Task Force will study and recommend the most feasible entity to facilitate the development and administration of the system.
-They will also develop an overall funding strategy to fund the acquisition and development costs attributable to the existing population, the recreation programming and the operations and maintenance costs of the system.
+- Accept the Development Fee Draft Report. - Adopt a standard of 3 acres of park lands per 1000 residents. - Adopt a Development Fee of \$1.38 per square foot for residential development in the Mid-Coast area. - Create a Board Committee and Task Force to study the issues of governance and finance for how the report will be implemented.